iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 While the iPhone 17 family is expected to feature design changes, it’s not yet set in stone what they’ll be.
 One leakster reported the devices’ edges should be somewhat curved.

 It’s unlikely, though, that Apple will return to iPhone 11 looks, so there are a couple of possibilities left.
 One of them is that the new models will feature slightly curved edges, like Samsung’s S23 Ultra and S24 Ultra.
-The other is an hybrid design, with curved corners and flat edges, something similar to the iPhone 5c’s plastic frame.
+The other is a hybrid design with curved corners and flat edges, something similar to the iPhone 5c’s plastic frame.

 Internally, one element that is almost guaranteed to change is the battery.
 Due to EU regulations requiring user-replaceable phone batteries, the company has reportedly been studying new designs for this component.